 1. Attract the right people to your organization

 Employers often talk about wanting to hire the best talent or the best person for the job.
-But the reality is that your canidates also need to be the right fit for your organization.
-Take for example, a software developer.
-This person may be by all accounts the perfect job fit based on their knowledge and proficiency in programming languages.
-However, if you have a collaborative and agile development culture, and the candidate prefers to work remotely and independently, they may not be the right person for the job afterall.
+But the reality is that your candidates also need to be the right fit for your organization.
+For example, let's say we interview a software developer who seems to be the perfect job fit based on their knowledge and proficiency in programming languages.
+However, the candidate prefers to work remotely and independently–and your company has a very collaborative culture.
+This interviewee may not be the right person for the job, afterall.

 2. Compete on a dimension other than solely compensation

 The famous author and researcher Michael Porter stated two general strategies to achieve competitive advantage in a broad market for customers: differentiation or cost leadership.
 To attract customers, you can either ”compete on price” or “be different ” with a unique competency valued by your audience.

 The same logic is largely true in recruitment—you can offer something unique to your target candidates or you can pay them the most.
 And for the average company, paying the most is not a long-term viable recruitment strategy.
 Plus, studies show that most job seekers would accept a lower salary if it meant working for an organization with a strong employment brand.
 In other words, building a strong employment brand can be the most cost-effective way to successfully compete.

 So whatever it is that your organization has to offer, make sure that it resonates with the people you are trying to attract to your organization.
 It could be the diversity that your company culture offers, flexible hours, or innovative technology.
 If you need help determining what your unique offerings are, read 6 Steps to Building an Employee Value Propositon.